chipshort/boxify/README.md

 ## Known Limitations

-- Enums are not supported
+- Enums are not supported and can never be fully supported since their layout in memory is not fully specified.